jtubb/HA-Pylontech-BMS/README.md

 ### Protocol

-This integration uses the Pylontech TCP binary protocol:
+This integration uses the Pylontech TCP binary and console protocol:
 - Default port: 1234
+- Console protocol for Firmware version 3+
-- Binary protocol with ASCII hex encoding
+- Binary protocol for Firmware version 2.0 or 2.5 with ASCII hex encoding
-- Little-endian byte order for multi-byte values
 - Frame-based communication with CRC validation
+- Only tested on Firmware version 2.5

 ### Architecture